alphasights/walnut/README.md

 Open Nut
 =================

-This is a tiny pure JS/HTML/CSS app for monitoring third party services, integrating with CI or whatever you like and displaying it on your wall!
+This is a tiny pure JS/HTML/CSS app for monitoring third party services, integrating with CI, London metro or whatever you like and displaying it on your wall!

 Features
 ========